 ONLY STAYING ACTIVE WILL MAKE YOU WANT TO LIVE A HUNDRED YEARS-Japanese Proverb

 I read this book a few months back but thought to write this review now because this quarantine period is the best time to find your ‘Ikigai’.
-Today is the 18th day of the lockdown and it is expected that this lockdown will get extended for two more weeks till April 30.
-Though a lot of good things happening due to this unprecedented lockdown, people are also feeling bored and frustrated.
-This lockdown can be used as a ‘reflection time’ to find out what is that thing which you do with full happiness, love, and satisfaction.
+Today is the 18th day of the lockdown and it is expected that lockdown will get extended for two more weeks until April 30.
+Though a lot of good things are happening due to this unprecedented lockdown, people are also feeling bored and frustrated.
+This lockdown can be used as a ‘reflection time’ to find out what is that one thing which anyone can do with full happiness, love, and satisfaction.

 Ikigai is a Japanese concept which means ‘reason for being’.
 What is the purpose of your life or what gives you the utmost satisfaction?
 As per the centenarians from Okinawa, Ikigai is the reason we get up in the morning.
-What I realize that whatever work you are doing when you just forget about everything and don’t even bother to see the watch, it means you have found your Ikigai.
-But it does not apply to any Netflix series 😉 It means that you have immersed yourself into the work whatever you are doing and you forget about your surroundings.
+When you are so engrossed in your work that nothing around you matters, it means you have found your Ikigai.
+But it does not apply to any Netflix series 😉 It means that you have immersed yourself into the work that you are doing.
+You forget about your surroundings.
 For instance- it can be writing, painting, gardening, photography, dancing, singing, decorating, coding, etc.

 This diagram sums the whole concept of Ikigai.
 What you love doing is your Ikigai.
 If your job is your Ikigai, you will not think of it as work.
 You will love doing it.
 That’s the most important thing.
 Some just don’t enjoy their jobs because they have no interest in it or they are just not good at it.
 That is why the whole problem of stress which consumes our body and mind from inside.
 As per the American Institute of Stress, most health problems are caused by stress.

-I liked the way the author of this book explained how does stress works.
+I liked the way the authors of this book explained how stress functions.
 Modern humans are alert most of the time, stuck in the epidemic of multi-tasking, sitting in front of their laptop, having junk food, and waiting for notifications from their mobile phones 24 hours a day.
-The human brain equates the ping of a cell phone or an email notification with the threat of a predator which has huge health implications on the body leading to adrenal fatigue, cardiovascular diseases, insomnia, anxiety, and high blood pressure.
+The human brain equates the ping of a cell phone or an email notification with threat of a predator which has huge health implications on the body leading to adrenal fatigue, cardiovascular diseases, insomnia, anxiety, and high blood pressure.

-Though a little stress is good for you, you need to be mindful of reducing stress by having a stoic attitude and a high degree of emotional awareness and ultimately find the meaning of your life and go with the flow.
+Though a little stress is good for you, you need to be mindful of reducing stress by having a stoic attitude.
+A high degree of emotional awareness and ultimately finding meaning of your life and going with the flow is required to reduce the stress level.
 When we achieve flow in our work, we have full concentration without any distractions.

 The book also provides some useful suggestions to achieve the state of flow: